Residency training overview

 Each resident meets regularly with a faculty mentor.
 The mentor fosters a personal relationship with the trainee and is available to help with professional development and to help clarify career goals and expectations.
 The mentor also serves as a resource for wellness, ethical and professional issues, and helps the trainee develop his or her annual grand rounds presentation.

 All residents are encouraged to participate in either basic or clinical research projects during their training.
 We have an annual all-department research event to foster faculty and trainee collaboration and share interests.
 Elective time may be used to pursue specific research goals.

 All trainees are required to pursue individual scholarly activity and present annually at Pathology Grand Rounds.
 Trainees are encouraged to submit their work for regional and national conference, and additional financial support is available for trainees who present.

-Electives comprise seven rotations out of the four-year residency training program.
+Electives comprise six rotations out of the four-year residency training program.
 Electives include advanced training in virtually all service and research laboratories as well as laboratory management and informatics.
 In addition to the core rotations, elective rotations intended to: augment diagnostic skills in a subspecialty area or extend one's expertise in a core area; gain or extend technical or procedural skills; conduct research; and gain particular laboratory management, test development and technological expertise in one or more areas.
 The curriculum is flexibly structured to allow as much latitude as possible for the trainee to design a program customized to meet his or her individual needs.